-Two years later, Mr Wrench was interviewed by a North American watch importer to undertake the importation of the brand new quartz watch tech form Switzerland and he set up a quartz watch assembly unit in Montreal in 1972.
-This also involved importing the brand new ground breaking L.E.D technology in which he worked directly with the Pulsar factory in Pennsylvania.
+Two years later, Mr Wrench was interviewed by a North American watch importer to undertake the importation of the then brand new quartz watch tech form Switzerland.
+Successful again, he set up a quartz watch assembly unit in Montreal in 1972.
+This also involved importing the brand new ground breaking L.E.D technology in which he worked directly with the original Pulsar factory in Pennsylvania, U.S.A.

 On his return from North America he decided rather than work for another company he would set up in business himself.
-This was conceived in January 1975, and the first business was opened in Cheapside, Hanley in which he offered his watch making skills to the public.
+This was conceived in 1975, and the first business was opened in Cheapside, Hanley in which he offered his watch making skills to both the public and jewellery retailers.

 A few years later Mr Wrench purchased a retail jewellers in the neighbouring market town of Leek, this business was located in Russell street, a move to a more predominant location on derby street ensured the business rapidly grew.
 Over a decade of successful trading in Leek, Mr Wrench decided to sell the business so that his efforts could be focused in Stoke on Trent.